 DAVID NUNUK / SCIENCE PHOTO LIBRARY DAVID NUNUK / SCIENCE PHOTO LIBRARY

 Parkes radio telescope.
-Time-lapse view of Parkes radio telescope at night in New South Wales, Australia.
-Star trails are seen in the sky.
-The rotating dish is 64 metres (210 feet) in diameter and divided into three sections.
-It has a solid steel plate from its centre to a diameter of 17 metres, a perforated aluminium plate to a diameter of 42 metres, and the rest is a mesh of galvanised steel.
+Time-lapse of Parkes radio telescope rotating at night in New South Wales, Australia.
+The view is taken from the receiving antenna mounted on 3 steel supports above the dish.
+Note the human figures.
+The dish is 64 metres (210 feet) in diameter, divided into three sections.
+It has a solid steel plate from its centre to a diameter of 17 metres, a perforated aluminium plate to a diameter of 42 metres, & the rest is a mesh of galvanised steel.
 The weight of the dish is 300 tonnes.
-This radio dish is used to observe wavelengths from 5 millimetres to 2 centimetres.
-Parkes was completed in 1961, and in 1998 is run as part of the Australia Telescope National Facility.
+This radio dish is used to observe wavelengths from 5mm to 2cm.
+Parkes was completed in 1961, & in 1998 is run as part of the Australia Telescope National Facility.

 Model release not required.
 Property release not required.